jonathanmeaney-lmk/Vegtabible_App/README.md

     <img src="static/screenshots/procfile-requirements.jpg" alt="procfile-requirements"> <img src="static/screenshots/requirements-txt.jpg" alt="requirements-txt">

 5. NB: The Procfile file contains one line: <strong><em> web: python app.py</em></strong>.
-It is importante to delete any lines below the first line and then save to avoid any issues with the app running on Heroku.
+It is important to delete any lines below the first line and then save to avoid any issues with the app running on Heroku.

     <img src="static/screenshots/procfile.jpg" alt="procfile">